krussll/etsysimplicity/_posts/2018-01-12-dek-unisex-bowls-shoes-review.md

 author: reece
 categories: [ review, shoes ]
 image: assets/images/dek-unisex-bowls-shoe-review.jpg
+description: "Are Dek the best bowls shoe available?
+See our in-depth review to find out"
 ---

 Overview: The Dek unisex bowls shoe are durable, and cost effective.
 They offer multiple colour and fastening choices, making them one of the most popular shoes on the market today